compare

 Does this page list official SendGrid prices?

 No. Pricing changes over time.
-Use this framework to evaluate current published plans against your real workflow needs.
+Use this framework with the current published pricing page and your real workflow needs.

 Why include testing and inbound in pricing analysis?